Coroutine-based concurrency library for PHP

 Swow is a high-performance pure coroutine network communication engine, which based on PHP and C.

 It is committed to using the smallest C core and most of the PHP code to support PHP high-performance network programming.

-Moreover, process design pattern also makes coroutine application robust.
+Moreover, the process design pattern also makes coroutine application robust.
 Just like the crash of a single process will not cause the entire operating system to crash, the crash of a single coroutine will not cause the entire process to crash.
 And thanks to PHP's powerful exception mechanism and resource management capabilities, related resources bound to the crashed coroutine can be safely released.
-You needn't to take heavy effort to catch all kinds of exceptions and deal with uncatched exceptions.
+You needn't take heavy effort to catch all kinds of exceptions and deal with uncaught exceptions.
 Just let the coroutine crash when an unknown exception happens.

-Swow is based on coroutine event library libcat.
-And libcat is based on asynchronous event library libuv.
+Swow is based on the coroutine event library libcat.
+And libcat is based on the asynchronous event library libuv.
 Thanks to libuv, Swow has an industry-level proven event loop driver, and it supports almost all common operating systems.
 So that Swow is also the first PHP coroutine network programming engine driven by IOCP and can run on Windows natively.
 Since libuv follows the Proactor model, Swow will soon be able to get a considerable performance improvement brought by the new feature io_uring under Linux for free.

 The smallest C core means that the bottom layer no longer takes care of all the affairs, but only provides the most fine-grained basic interface, that is, the extension layer is no longer like a framework, but more like a library, which will maximize PHP programming capability.